joelzamboni/joelzamboni.com/content/posts/when-the-law-doesnt-matter.md

 In June 2023, I signed an 18-page merchant cash advance agreement in six minutes and forty-three seconds.
 DocuSign timestamps everything.

-Twenty-nine minutes later, the provider's internal system classified me as **"RP High Risk."** They never told me that.

 Two years later, I've been through three courts, had a heart procedure, lost clients, and watched my case get dismissed on procedural technicalities.
 No Virginia court has ruled on whether the agreement I signed violates Virginia law.

 Meanwhile, in New York, the same industry just paid **$1 billion** in settlements.